 The rebrand is not complete when the logo is approved.
 It is complete when the organization has stopped leaking the old system.

-Processing fluency research, including Reber, Schwarz, and Winkielman’s work on aesthetic pleasure, suggests that ease of processing shapes positive response.
-In rebranding, fluency has two layers: the new identity should be easier to process, and the transition itself should be easy for the audience to understand.
+Processing fluency research suggests that the easier something is to perceive and understand, the more positively people tend to respond to it.
+In rebranding, fluency has two layers: the new identity should be easier to process than the old one, and the transition itself should be easy for the audience to understand.
+A rebrand that is beautiful but confusing has optimized the wrong layer.

 The question is not, “Can we look completely different?”